mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 Lib/Utils/User.cs
 src/main/java
 ```

-the `filename` of `class` from Cobertura XML with path relative to project root.
+In the Cobertura XML, the `filename` attribute in the `class` element assumes the value is the relative path to project's root.

 ```xml
 <class name="packet.name" filename="src/main/java" line-rate="0.0" branch-rate="0.0" complexity="5">